Travel advice for Portugal

 Yes, March is a great time to visit.
 The weather’s generally mild, and things start to shift toward spring.
 You’ll see more daylight, trees beginning to bloom, and enough sunny days to enjoy being outside.
 Tourist numbers are still pretty manageable, especially compared to the summer months

-If you’re planning on hiking (see our guide to hiking in Portugal), cycling, or exploring small towns, March can be a good fit—just keep an eye on the weather forecast.
+If you’re planning on hiking, cycling, or exploring small towns, March can be a good fit—just keep an eye on the weather forecast.
 Rain isn’t uncommon, especially early in the month, so it’s smart to keep plans flexible.
 Some attractions may still be on winter hours or closed for maintenance, especially in rural areas.
+For more tips, see our guide to how to plan a trip to Portugal.

 March falls in Portugal’s shoulder season, so it hits that middle ground between winter quiet and summer busyness.
 There’s more activity than in January or February, but you won’t be fighting crowds.
 If you prefer a more relaxed pace while still having enough going on, this is a pretty good window.